AbimbolaBukola/DSA-CAPSTONE-PROJECT-2/README.md

 ### Data Sources
 ---
-The primary data source used here is Plamora Group emp-data.csv, which is open data that can be freely downloaded from an open-source online or any other data repository site.
+The primary data sources used here are KMS Sql Case Study.csv and Order_Status.csv, which are open datasets that can be freely downloaded from an open-source online or any other data repository site.

 ### Tools Used

-- Power Bi Transform Data Queries (for data Cleaning )
+- STRUCTURED QUERY LANGUAGE(SQL) Queries (for data Cleaning )
--  Power Bi Data Preview Column quality, column distribution ( For Data integrity and distinct value)
+-  Use of JOIN Function  ( For Data integrity and distinct value)
--  Dax Functions ( for New Measures)
-- Power BI (for Data Visualisation)

 ### Data Cleaning and Preparation

 In the initial phase of the Data Cleaning and preparation, the following actions were performed: